blockchyp/developer-docs/docs/index.rst

 Use The Rest API's
 *********************

-The SDK's aren't required.
+The SDKs aren't required.
 We just provide them to make things a little bit simpler and faster for developers.
-The BlockChyp Gateway and all BlockChyp terminals run simple REST API's you can integrate with directly.
+The BlockChyp Gateway and all BlockChyp terminals run simple REST APIs you can integrate with directly.
 Checkout the `Terminal REST API Reference <rest-api/terminal/index.html>`_ and the `Payment Gateway REST API Reference <rest-api/gateway/index.html>`_ for more information.

 Use The Command Line